IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ![Create Route](images/CreateRouteAccessRouteResult.jpg)

 **Note: If you are unable to access your application, you probably made typos along the way.
-For the sake of time, we recommend that you proceed to complete the rest of lab.
+For the sake of time, we recommend that you proceed to complete the rest of the lab.
 The deployment steps are repeated in a different project in the command line portion fo this lab.
-You will be using the command line a lot more to manage your resources in the long run.**
+In the long run, you will be using the command line more ferquently to manage your resources.**

 ### Changing Replica Instances